dimamo5/Terasology/ESOF-DOCS/Software Testing.md

 <a name="Stats"/>
 ##Test Statistics

-Terasology use Jenkins platform with automated tests in order to evaluate code metrics for further analisys.
+Terasology uses Jenkins platform with automated tests in order to evaluate code metrics for further analisys.
 Jenkins builds Terasology via Gradle and runs several tests obtaining [various statistics](#Metrics)  that can be found on [Terasology's project page on Jenkins] (http://jenkins.terasology.org/view/Statistics/job/Terasology/). <br> Unit testing is writen in JUnit and follows a White-box desing, since the test cases are added as needed and are measured using Jenkins platform.

 ![Graph](https://github.com/dimamo5/Terasology/blob/sergio/ESOF-DOCS/images/graph.png)